zhan4429/TuftsContainers.github.io/hands-on/pull.md

 ## singularity pull
 ### Syntax
-Download or build a container from a given URI.
+Download or pull a container from a given URI.
 ```
 $ singularity pull [output file] <URI>
 ```